 Gardenvisit editorial content aims to be accurate, clearly expressed and fair.
 We also welcome content from users, including comments on the Blog, Reviews of Gardens, Reviews of Nurseries, Reviews of Information Pages, Articles on Special Topics etc. Review content is checked before publication, to remove spam, abuse, bad language etc, but we welcome the expression of individual opinions.
 If you disagree with a reviewer's opinion, or wish to correct a fact, please respond by adding your own review.

 We are grateful to many users of the Gardenvisit website for supplying us with images.
 These images are used editorially: we do not sell them and we believe their use is not ‘commercial’.
 This principle is applied to images made available on Flickr under the Creative Commons license.
 However, since the definition of ‘commercial’ is ambiguous, imprecise and subject to interpretation, we are always happy to take down Creative Commons images if requested to do so.
 An important section (4b) in the Creative Commons/Non-Commercial license is that works should not be used in a way 'that is primarily intended for or directed toward commercial advantage or private monetary compensation' and ' there is no payment of any monetary compensation in connection with the exchange of copyrighted works'.
 Our Garden Finder, for example, is not 'primarily intended' for commercial advantage.
-Its primary purpose is to provide a free service to garden owners and garden visitors.
-The fact that it is a free service is defined by the fact that, unlike commercial directories, we make no charge for garden owners publishing garden visiting information on our website.
+Its primary purpose is to provide a free service to garden visitors.
+When we use creative commons images we make no charge to garden owners who have garden visiting information on our website.
 Nor do we ever use All Rights Reserved images without explicit permission from the copyright holder.
 Having contacted many Flickr users, we have often had this interpretation confirmed.
 We, and they, regard the Creative Commons license as giving permission for this type of use - providing the copyright holder is acknowledged.
 Many Flickr users tell us that the Creative Commons category also tell us that use of images in a commercial book – but we seek explicit permission for this.
 Our understanding is that 'Commercial' involves sale of the image (e.g. in a printed photograph, a printed book, an eBook, a T-shirt, a postcard, or on a paywall-protected website).
 Our Garden Finder involves much editorial work and is definitely not a 'commercial' product or a product offered for sale.
 Some Gardenvisit webages lead to cost-recovery but not to commercial profits.
 We regret the ambiguity in the CC/NC License and urge anyone who does not wish their images to be used on websites to use the All Rights Reserved category.

 See blog post on Niwt symbol: ancient Egyptian city determinative hieroglyph